SWARM+: Scalable and Resilient Multi-Agent Consensus for Decentralized Data-Aware Workload Management: System Architecture

-\textbf{Job Reselection.} When agent $a_f$ is detected as failed, surviving agents reassign its jobs: agents maintain job-selection mappings tracking which agent handles each job.
-Upon detecting failure, jobs mapped to $a_f$ reset to pending and re-enter selection.
-To avoid deadlock from failed proposers, jobs in prepare/commit states exceeding timeout thresholds also reset to pending and reselect state.
+When agent $a_f$ is detected as failed, surviving agents automatically reassign workloads previously associated with that agent.
+Workloads mapped to $a_f$ are reset to pending state and re-enter the selection pipeline.
+To prevent deadlock caused by failed proposers, workloads remaining in prepare or commit states beyond timeout thresholds are also reset and returned to selection.